shahab1376/Energyplus-Optimization/README.md

 pip install eppy==8.3
 ```

-Multi-objective grey wolf optimization (MOGWO) and NSGAII algorithms are used in a comparative approach to perform optimization.
+Multi-objective grey wolf optimization (MOGWO) and NSGAII algorithms were used in a comparative approach to perform optimization.

 For NSGAII we have used platypus.
 Install it as below.